hunxayi-shan/eais.go.kr/README.md

 3. **PDF Generation:** I iterated over the list of addresses, saving a PDF file for each address as per the assessment requirements saved it to local downloads directory of the project.

-## Usage

-Feel free to explore the code and adapt it to your needs.
-You can clone this repository and run the Python script to automate web scraping and PDF generation based on your specific requirements.

-## Acknowledgements

-I would like to thank the company for providing me with the opportunity to attempt this assessment.
-Despite the challenges I faced, it was a valuable learning experience.

-If you have any questions or suggestions, please don't hesitate to reach out.

 ## Requirements to Run the Script

 To run the script on your local system, you will need the following: